-While running some errands recently, I notice a Chlorophytum – “spider plant” in a hanging basket.
+While running some errands recently, I noticed a Chlorophytum – “spider plant” in a hanging basket.

-From a distance it looked great.
+From a distance, it looked great.
 Lots of foliage and “pups” hanging down.
-Looking at it closer I noticed a lot of brown tips on leaves.
+Looking at it closer I noticed a lot of spider plant brown tips on the leaves.

 What is different from the growing end and moving indoors?

-Yes, the plant does move inside and there is some stress from reduced lighting (using addition indoor lighting helps) and the plant acclimating.
+When the plant moves inside, it will have some stress.
+Some stress from reduced lighting (additional indoor lighting helps) and the plant acclimating.
 But, one answer may not seem quite so obvious.

 What is it? – Water

 Not so fast.
 Let’s take a quick look at the differences in the water a grower uses and the water most people use on their plants at home.

 Most growers (producing indoor houseplants) have wells with electric or diesel pumps.
 The pumps draw water directly from the ground or soil.

 Unlike the water that is found in most cities, this water hasn’t been treated by the local water treatment plant.